 She remembers that I am the lover who can still trace your skin, your hair, – meaning the narrator is so much in love with her lover that she can still feel the skin and hair of her lover.
 She has not forgotten the time they spend together.
 In the poem, the narrator is shown getting too much nostalgic towards the natural things that have been on this earth planet for an unknown time.

 She can still experience those beautiful moments, but also feels sad for the absence of her lover who is now nowhere to see.
 But she can still feel and trace what she experienced earlier with her lover.

-Narrator’s hope to meet her lover is very intense, which is well depicted by this stanza, wherein she is shown remembering and comparing her present and past relationship with her lover.
-She says when she moves closer to Ithaca: She drifted in on a ribbon of light, and started tracking the scents of rosemary, lemon and thyme.
+The narrator’s hope to meet her lover is very intense, which is well depicted by this stanza, wherein she is shown remembering and comparing her present and past relationship with her lover.
+She says when she moves closer to Ithaca: She drifted in on a ribbon of light and started tracking the scents of rosemary, lemon, and thyme.
 She began to feel her memory of his skin and hair in “the scents of rosemary, lemon and thyme.

 About Carol Ann Duffy

 Carol Ann Duffy is regarded as one of the most important voices in contemporary British poetry.
 She belongs to a generation of women poets which includes Michele Roberts, Alison Fell, Michelene Wander, Judith Kazantzis, Fleur Adcock, Carol Rumens, Elaine Feinstein, Liz Lochhead, Grace Nicholas, and several other famous women poet who carved a niche in the world of poetry.
 Despite their disparate social, political, and cultural characteristics they all exhibit the recognizable lineaments of their foremothers – the women of the feminist movement of the late 1960s and 1970s.